Federal funding for Brown County agencies to provide emergency food and shelter

 GREEN BAY, Wis.
-(WFRV) Federal funding is being made available to provide emergency food and shelter to agencies that help the underserved.
-Kris Schuller reports the program takes on special emphasis during the coronavirus pandemic.
+(WFRV) – Federal funding is being made available to provide emergency food and shelter to agencies that help the underserved.
+WFRV Local 5’s Kris Schuller reports the program takes on special emphasis during the coronavirus pandemic.

 With the coronavirus forcing businesses to close and leaving millions of people out of work, NEW Community Shelter has remained open.